Ukraine War — Strategic Assessment

 • a Ukrainian political collapse — not indicated by current internal political indicators or front-line stability data; or

-• a Russian operational breakthrough — not indicated by force-concentration ratios or logistical OSINT signatures.
+• a Russian operational breakthrough — not indicated by force-concentration ratios or logistical OSINT signatures, and now less likely given the April–May ground reversal.

 The intervening period (May–August 2026) will be characterized by maximum Russian kinetic pressure aimed at improving the eventual negotiating baseline.
-The UAE-mediated 11–12 April POW exchange (175 per side) demonstrates that targeted humanitarian deliverables can move on a separate track even when the political-territorial track is frozen — useful as a confidence-building primitive but not a leading indicator of breakthrough.
+The 19 May Trump-Putin call — a two-hour exchange that Trump cast on Truth Social as the start of “immediate” ceasefire negotiations — produced no concrete framework; Putin reiterated that the “root cause” must be addressed and maintained the Donbas withdrawal demand.
+The UAE-mediated 11–12 April POW exchange (175 per side) and the 15 May 205-per-side swap demonstrate that targeted humanitarian deliverables can move on a separate track even when the political-territorial track is frozen — useful as a confidence-building primitive but not a leading indicator of breakthrough.
+Putin’s 9 May Victory Day naming of ex-Chancellor Gerhard Schröder as a preferred European interlocutor — more prominent in RU-language press than in EN relays — is best read as a signaling move toward a bilateral European channel that bypasses current EU leadership rather than a substantive opening.

 6. Conflict Trajectories (2026–2028)